 Every year, after the Taproot weekend has wrapped up, we send out a feedback survey to all of the participants.
 So we can gather input and improve our event year after year.
 This year, I wanted to hear from the presenters about their favorite things about Taproot Teacher Training, the wonderful weekend training for Waldorf homeschoolers.

-We would love to have you join us for the 12th annual Taproot Teacher Training, August 2-5, 2018 in northeastern Ohio.
+We would love to have you join us for the 14th annual Taproot Teacher Training, July 30-August 2, 2020 in northeastern Ohio.
 See all the details here.

 These Are a Few of Our Favorite Things About Taproot

-I asked all nine presenters coming to Taproot 2018 to share their thoughts.
+I asked nine presenters back from Taproot 2018 to share their thoughts.

-First, the comments from the presenters who have been involved in Taproot from the beginning.
+First, the comments from the presenters who’ve been involved in Taproot from the beginning.

 Taproot is about forming a great community, a gathering of people from many different backgrounds and different areas.
 For me, it’s very encouraging to see so many people trying to bring Waldorf ideas into their neck of the woods and match it to their life experiences.
 I can’t think of a more hopeful way to face the craziness of our world and the next school year.